deepsense-ai/db-ally/docs/quickstart/quickstart2.md

 That's it!
 You can apply similar techniques to any other filter that takes a string value.

 To see the full example, you can find the code here: [quickstart2_code.py](quickstart2_code.py).

+## Next Steps
+See the [Tutorial](../tutorial/index.md) for a more in-depth guide on how to use db-ally.